abaird986/aws-modern-application-workshop/README.md

 aws codecommit create-repository --repository-name MythicalMysfitsService-Repository
 ```

-Next, we need to create another S3 bucket that will be used to store the temporary artifacts that are created in the middle of our CICD pipeline executions.
+Next, we need to create another S3 bucket that will be used to store the temporary artifacts that are created in the middle of our CI/CD pipeline executions.
 Choose a new bucket name for these artifacts and create one using the following CLI command:

 ```
 aws s3 mb s3://mythical-mysfits-artifacts-bucket-name
 ```

 Next, this bucket needs a bucket policy to define permissions for the data stored within it.
-But unlike our website bucket that allowed access to anyone, only our CICD pipeline should have access to this bucket.
+But unlike our website bucket that allowed access to anyone, only our CI/CD pipeline should have access to this bucket.
 We have provided the JSON file needed for this policy at `~/environment/aws-modern-application-workshop/module-2/aws-cli/artifacts-bucket-policy.json`.
-Open this file, and inside you will need to replace several strings to include the ARNs that were created as part of the MythicalMysfitsCoreStack earlier, as well as your newly chosen bucket name for your CICD artifacts.
+Open this file, and inside you will need to replace several strings to include the ARNs that were created as part of the MythicalMysfitsCoreStack earlier, as well as your newly chosen bucket name for your CI/CD artifacts.

-Once you've modified and saved this file, execute the following command to grant access to this bucket to your CICD pipeline:
+Once you've modified and saved this file, execute the following command to grant access to this bucket to your CI/CD pipeline:

 ```
 aws s3api put-bucket-policy --bucket mythical-mysfits-artifacts-bucket-name --policy file://~/environment/aws-modern-application-workshop/module-2/aws-cli/artifacts-bucket-policy.json
 ```

-With a repository to store our code in, and an S3 bucket that will be used for our CICD artifacts, lets add to the CICD stack with a way for a service build to occur.
+With a repository to store our code in, and an S3 bucket that will be used for our CI/CD artifacts, lets add to the CI/CD stack with a way for a service build to occur.
 This will be accomplished by creating an **AWS CodeBuild Project**.
 Any time a build execution is triggered, AWS CodeBuild will automatically provision a build server to our configuration and execute the steps required to build our docker image and push a new version of it to the ECR repository we created (and then spin the server down when the build is completed).
 The steps for our build (which package our Python code and build/push the Docker container) are included in the `~/environment/aws-modern-application-workshop/module-2/app/buildspec.yml` file.
 The **buildspec.yml** file is what you create to instruct CodeBuild what steps are required for a build execution within a CodeBuild project.

 To create the CodeBuild project, another CLI input file is required to be updated with parameters specific to your resources.
 It is located at `~/environment/aws-modern-application-workshop/module-2/aws-cli/code-build-project.json`.
 Similarly replace the values within this file as you have done before from the MythicalMysfitsCoreStackOutput.
 Once saved, execute the following with the CLI to create the project: